 The ability to accurately model and simulate biological tissue and its interactions with foreign medical tools is becoming of utmost importance as surgical procedures and medical devices become more complex and numerous.
 Traditionally, medical device designers and surgeons have solely relied on extensive, costly experimental testing, and empirical evidence to develop new medical devices and surgical techniques.
-Accurately simulating, through computational modeling, the internal physics occurring within biological tissue when interacting with medical devices allows for faster, more accurate and safer device design by allowing a more comprehensive design process.
+Accurately simulating, through computational modeling, the internal physics occurring within biological tissue when interacting with medical devices allows for faster, more accurate, and safer device design by allowing a more comprehensive design process.

 When attempting to simulate biological tissue, especially soft biological tissue, several challenges present themselves.
 Firstly, the mechanical structure of biological tissue is inherently complex.
-It is heterogenous and often multi-phasic, meaning it is composed of several different materials and often has fluid flowing through and interacting with the solid tissue.
-Fibrous ECM often aligned to create anisotropic behavior Water (free flowing and bound to the tissue) causes the tissue to act as a porous media or viscoelastically Additionally, nearly all biological tissue acts non-linearly and undergoes large deformations.
-Thus, traditional computational modeling efforts have been limited in scope and accuracy; however, great advancements in this arena are currently being made.
+It is heterogenous and often multiphasic, meaning it is composed of several different materials and often has fluid flowing through and interacting with the solid tissue.
+Additionally, nearly all biological tissue acts non-linearly and undergoes large deformations.
+Thus, computational modeling efforts have been limited in scope and accuracy; however, great advancements in this arena are currently being made.
 Structural Integrity (SI), through utilizing its non-linear computational modeling capabilities and building on work conducted at the Advanced Medical Technologies Laboratory at the University of Colorado, has the ability to provide high fidelity simulations to evaluate the safety and performance of medical devices and procedures.

-Mechanical Structure and Modeling Soft Biological Tissue Most soft biological tissues (i.e. blood vessels, cartilage, muscle, liver, etc.) consist of a fibrous (typically collagenous) extra-cellular matrix (ECM) which provides the primary structural strength.
+Mechanical Structure and Modeling Soft Biological Tissue

+Most soft biological tissues (i.e. blood vessels, cartilage, muscle, liver, etc.) consist of a fibrous (typically collagenous) extra-cellular matrix (ECM) which provides the primary structural strength.
 This ECM is a porous structure with hydrophilic molecules attached to it.
 This means water or other fluids flow through the structure and also become bound to the